England Football Online

 England: J.Gaskell, G.Sprason, A.Bentham, B.Heritage, J.Talbutᶜ, J.Walker, M.Walker, W.Clarke, Barry Bridges, D.Rowland, J.Mitten.

 Scotland appeared to have clinched their first outright Victory Shield since 1948, when they registered a record win by beating Northern Ireland, 9-0 at Broomfield Park, Airdrie, seven days earlier, leaving England needing to register their biggest ever win, by matching Scotland's result, in an away match.
 Incredibly, it always looked likely, given the gulf in height and weight, due to the relative under-14 player pools available to each country.
 Conceding twenty goals in eight days was a sobering experience for the Irish Schools' FA in their first Victory Shield appearances since 1948.
 They were still calling themselves 'Ireland', despite the FIFA ruling of the previous year instructing them to play under the name of Northern Ireland.
-Following the lead of the Irish Football Association, where FIFA had no jurisdiction over the Home International (British) Championship fixtures, they would not change their name until 1973, but as the schools' body had never represented the whole of Ireland, we have used the FIFA guidance for clarity and ease of reference.
+Following the lead of the Irish Football Association, where FIFA had no jurisdiction over the Home International (British) Championship fixtures, they would not change their name until the 1970s, but as the schools' body had never represented the whole of Ireland, we have used the FIFA guidance for clarity and ease of reference.
 England clinched a fourth successive outright title on goal average from Scotland.

 Season 1955-56